Gurdon Wattles: Career

-By 1901, Wattles consolidated all the independent streetcar lines in Omaha into one company called the Omaha and Council Bluffs Streetcar Company, which later became the Omaha Traction Company.
-In 1903, he helped organize the Omaha Grain Exchange and the Omaha Business Men's Association, a group vowed to keep labor unions out of Omaha and maintain open shops.
+By 1901, Wattles had consolidated all the independent streetcar lines in Omaha into one company called the Omaha and Council Bluffs Streetcar Company, which later became the Omaha Traction Company.
+In 1903, he helped organize the Omaha Grain Exchange and the Omaha Business Men's Association, a group organized to keep labor unions out of Omaha and maintain open shops.
 In 1905, Wattles became the president, and then the chairman of the board of the United States National Bank of Omaha, serving until 1920.
 Also in 1905, Wattles was the lead of Nebraska's exhibit at the Louisiana Purchase Exposition in St. Louis, Missouri.
-It was there that he pioneered the usage of filmed footage for advertising.
+There, he pioneered the use of filmed footage for advertising.
 Wattles was a director of the Chicago Great Western Railroad, and was responsible for the construction of the Omaha landmark Hotel Fontenelle in 1914.

+A long-time member of the exclusive Omaha Club, Wattles maintained a sleeping room there after permanently relocating his family to "Jualita", their California estate, in January 1922.
+It became his Omaha residence when he returned for business dealings.

 Trans-Mississippi and International Exposition

 In 1897, Wattles became the organizer and chairman of the Trans-Mississippi and International Exposition and Indian Congress.
-His leadership is attributed with bringing over 2.6 million people to Omaha to view the 4,062 exhibits during the four months of the exposition.
+His leadership is credited with bringing over 2.6 million people to Omaha to view the 4,062 exhibits during the five months of the exposition.
 When President William McKinley visited, Wattles introduced him to the crowd of nearly 100,000 assembled on the plaza.
 Wattles' expo stretched over a 180 acre tract in North Omaha and featured a 2000 ft-long lagoon encircled by 21 classical buildings that featured fine and modern products from around the world.
 During the grand parade for the expo, Wattles rode alongside William Jennings Bryan, a three-time candidate for president of the United States, who was also a close friend.
-This event is attributed with launching Wattles' influence across Nebraska and throughout the Midwestern United States.
+This event enhanced Wattles' influence across Nebraska and throughout the Midwestern United States.